 Greetings!
-Today’s SEO Copywriting video tip addresses the three telling signs that your web SEO copy may be over-optimized.
+Today’s SEO copywriting video tip addresses the three telling signs that your SEO copy may be over-optimized.
 Yes, there is such a thing, and it happens when you’ve geared the copy so heavily towards the search engines that you’ve forgotten about the user experience.

 Join Heather as she discusses the three telltale signs that your web content is over-optimized, and the three ways to fix the problem:

 1) Too Many Keyphrases on the Page